Taylor Swift Dating Trickster God Loki Had The Winter Soldier ‘Really Worried’ For Marvel Co-Star

 — IW // spoilers (@marvelunsolved) May 4, 2018

-By September of 2016, US Weekly broke the news that Swift and Hiddleston had called it quits after dating for just three months over the summer.
+By September 2016, Us Weekly broke the news that Swift and Hiddleston had called it quits after dating for just three months over the summer.
 Swift allegedly ended the relationship after Tom wanted their romance to be more public whereas Swift wanted to keep things quiet to avoid possible backlash from fans.

 But in an interview with GQ, it appears that Hiddleston has nothing but good things to say about his former girlfriend calling her an “amazing woman.”